hartfordfive/udplogbeat/README.md

   port: 5001
   max_message_size: 2048
   enable_json_validation: true
-  # JSON schemas can be automatically generated from an object here: http://jsonschema.net/
   json_document_type_schema:
     email_contact: "/etc/udplogbeat/app1_schema.json"
     stock_item: "/etc/udplogbeat/app2_schema.json"
 ```

+JSON schemas can be automatically generated from an object here: http://jsonschema.net/.
+You can also view the included sample schemas `app1_schema.json` and `app2_schema.json` as examples.

 #### Considerations

-Keep in mind if you intend on using this as a drop-in replacement to logging to a file with Rsyslog, this method will not persist your data to a file on disk.
+If you intend on using this as a drop-in replacement to logging with Rsyslog, this method will not persist your data to a file on disk.
+If udplogbeat is down for any given reason, messages sent to the configured UDP port will never be processed or sent to your ELK cluster.
-It could be technically possible to loose some data, therefore if you need 100% guarantee each message will be delivered at least once, this may not be the best solution for you.
+If you need 100% guarantee each message will be delivered at least once, this may not be the best solution for you.
+If some potential loss of log events is acceptable for you, than this may be a reasonable solution for you.

 ### Log Structure

-In order for the udplogbeat application to accept events, they must be structured in the following format:
+In order for the udplogbeat application to accept events, when not in syslog format only mode (*enable_syslog_format_only: false*), they must be structured in the following format:

 **[FORMAT]:[ES_TYPE]:[EVENT_DATA]**